CCPA Rulemaking - Cybersecurity Audits

 Comment 13, Pursuant to II.
 Risk Assessments; Question 6 (b):

 b.
-How would businesses demonstrate to the Agency that their summaries are complete and
+How would businesses demonstrate to the Agency that their summaries are complete and accurate reflections of their compliance with CCPA’s risk assessment requirements (e.g., summaries signed under penalty of perjury)?

 6.b.
-Businesses should designate a company officer that attests to the completeness, accuracy, and currency of risk assessment summaries, signed by the designated officer under penalty of perjury,
+Businesses should designate a company officer that attests to the completeness, accuracy, and currency of risk assessment summaries,

 like NIS 2 attestations in the EU, or Sarbanes Oxley in the US.

-Combined with other proposals I’ve made in these comments, these summaries can be verified or refuted by incident reporting and complaints from consumers and other enforcement agencies.
+these summaries can be verified or refuted by incident reporting and complaints from consumers and other enforcement agencies.

 Comment 14, Pursuant to II.
 Risk Assessments; Question 7:

-different for businesses that have less than $25 million in annual gross revenues?
+7. Should the compliance requirements for risk assessments or cybersecurity audits be different for businesses that have less than $25 million in annual gross revenues?
+If so, why and how?

 All organizational entities registered with the California Secretary of State should be required to submit an initial risk assessment, which consists of no more than 100 self-assessment questions designed to identity high-risk processing and high-risk entities.
 These self-assessment questions are provided alongside the NIST controls I mapped to CCPA Regulations in Appendix C.